laravel-honda/pushed-resources/README.md

-# Add styles or scripts on the fly in Blade
+# Add styles or scripts on the fly with Blade
 ## Installation

 You can install the package via composer: